Links in the posts table

 terms– Any custom taxonomy column (links to taxonomy archive page)

-In this example, only the title and custom taxonomy columns will be clickable:
+[posts_table links="title,terms"]– Only the title and custom taxonomy columns are clickable.

 Search on click